darknight054/Langraph-Agent/README.md

 ## LangGraph Workflow

-The RAG workflow follows this pattern with a retry loop for validation:
+The RAG workflow follows this pattern with query contextualization and a retry loop for validation:

 ```
-START → Retriever → Generator → Validator
+START → Query Rewriter → Retriever → Generator → Validator
                                                       │
                                               [is_valid?]
                                              /           \
                                         Yes /             \ No (retry < 3)
                                            ↓               ↓
                                       Response ←── Generator (with feedback)
                                            ↓
                                           END
 ```

 **Agents:**
+1. **Query Rewriter**: Contextualizes queries using conversation history (e.g., "tell me more about it" → "tell me more about machine learning")
-1. **Retriever**: Fetches top-k relevant chunks from ChromaDB
+2. **Retriever**: Fetches top-k relevant chunks from ChromaDB using the contextualized query
-2. **Generator**: Generates answer using GPT-4o-mini with context
+3. **Generator**: Generates answer using GPT-4o-mini with retrieved context
-3. **Validator**: Checks for hallucinations using structured output
+4. **Validator**: Checks for hallucinations using structured output
-4. **Response**: Formats final response with sources
+5. **Response**: Formats final response with sources

+**Conversation Context:**
+- The system maintains chat history across messages in a session
+- The Query Rewriter resolves references like "it", "that", "the previous topic" using conversation context
+- Original query is preserved separately from the contextualized query for logging/debugging

 ## Observability